d3x0r/JSON6/README.md

 This is half the speed of the sack.vfs native C++ node addon implementation (which itself is half the speed of V8's native code implementation, but they can cheat and build strings directly).

+## Requirements

+`let` and `const` are the only 'advanced' features this uses for JS.

+Tests may include arrow functions.

+This is tooled to always use latest build tools, which require a minimum platform of their own.

+External development dependancies
+ - rollup - for packaging and minification
+   - various rollup support plugins
+ - eslint - for something
+ - mocha (^3) - automated internal test suite
+   - chai - enable expect syntax in tests
+ - nyc - coverage testing; make sure there's a good reason for having things 😸

 ## Development